HermanMartinus/justsketchme-frontend/_posts/2021-12-13-creating-complex-scenes-with-justsketchme.md

 ---
 ![complex scenes 5](https://imagedelivery.net/mdSbb1GKWP_xXxxsYl5evQ/775ba57c-c4fc-44f6-79ba-e78cc8487e00/optimised)

-We’ve spoken before about how the save scene function is a life saver when you’re knee deep in creating cool stuff with JustSketchMe, and we stand by it.
+We’ve spoken before about how the save scene function is a lifesaver when you’re knee-deep in creating cool stuff with JustSketchMe, and we stand by it.

 With the ability to save complex creations and pick up where you left off at the drop of a hat, you can essentially scope out entire projects pretty quickly and very easily.